aiidalab/aiidalab-qe/docs/source/howto/xps.rst

 Step 1 Select a structure
 --------------------------------
-For this tutorial task, please use the `From Exmple` tab, and select the CH\ :sub:`3`\CHO molecule structure.
+For this tutorial task, please use the `From Example` tab, and select the CH\ :sub:`3`\CHO molecule structure.

 In the end, click the `Confirm` button.